architbansal35/Predicting-Uber-Requirement-in-New-York/README.md

-# Predicting-Uber-Requirement-in-New-York
+# Analysing data from Uber for New York City.
 Made using R
-# Analysing data from Uber for New York City.

 ## Introduction
 New York City (NYC) is the most populous city in the United States.
 It is also the most densely populated major city in the United States.
 Situated on one of the world's largest